pattyjula/Git-reference/docs/windows.md

 Check the current proxy:
 `git config --global --get http.proxy`

-Proxies can also be set through Environment Variables...
+Proxies can also be set through Environment Variables as a Variable and Value.